freedomofpress/securedrop-client/README.md

 4. Create a PR and get the PR reviewed and merged into ``master``.
 5. ``git tag $new_version_number`` and push the new tag.
 6. Checkout the new tag locally.
 7. Push the new release source tarball to the PSF's PyPI [following this documentation](https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives).
+Do not upload the wheel (by deleting it from your `dist/` directory prior to upload).
 8. If you want to publish the new SDK release to the FPF PyPI mirror, Hop over to the the `securedrop-debian-packaging` repo and follow the [build-a-package](https://github.com/freedomofpress/securedrop-debian-packaging/blob/master/README.md#build-a-package) instructions to push the package up to our PyPI mirror: https://pypi.org/simple

 # Contributing